Public Health Governance Project

 Project Timeline

-Phase 1 involves a literature review focusing on public health governance, policies and practices and approaches to deliberative democracy along with innovativesecondary analyses of empirical data collected in COVID-19-focused qualitative projects conducted by co-investigators across Canada.
+Phase 1 involves a literature review and jurisdictional scan focusing on public health governance, policies and practices and approaches to deliberative democracy along with innovative secondary analyses of empirical data collected in COVID-19-focused qualitative projects conducted by co-investigators across Canada.

 Phase 2 involves holding pan-Canadian focus groups to gather insights from representatives of diverse communities and perspectives, with a focus on their lived experiences, capacities and capabilities.
 Each focus group with bring together 7-12 participants for a mediated conversation exploring their experiences during the pandemic, formal supports, strategies for resilience, experiences with healthcare infrastructures and users, as well as understandings and uses of current public health practices, processes, and programs.

-Deliberative Engagement #1 will be a three-day structured deliberation among international experts in bioethics, epidemiology, public health, social sciences, and law to be held at the Brocher Foundation (Geneva) in October 2024.
-The Working Group have expertise and experience in various aspects of governance, delivery, and/or assessment of public health, the operation of the social determinants of health and the planetary/One Health concept, and the pursuit of health equity in the population setting.
-With expertise in public health structures in their own countries, we will test and challenge the governance challenges identified during Phase 1 and Phase 2 of the PHG project.
-The Working Group will consider what values are reflected in and realized through the public health ‘apparatus’ in countries beyond Canada?
-To what extent do those values achieve the ‘public good’?
-How might we fairly reflect or achieve internationally-identified goals around sustainable population wellbeing and/or the ‘one health’ model?
+Deliberative Engagement #1 was a three-day structured deliberation among international experts in bioethics, epidemiology, public health, social sciences, and law at the Brocher Foundation (Geneva) in October 2024.
+The Working Group have expertise and experience in aspects of governance, delivery, and/or assessment of public health, the planetary/One Health concept, and the pursuit of health equity in the population setting.
+With expertise in public health structures in their own countries, we tested and challenged the governance challenges identified during Phase 1 and Phase 2 of the PHG project.

-Deliberative Engagement #2 is a structured participant deliberation to be conducted with Canadian experts in bioethics, public health, social sciences, and law.
-It will explore questions related to their experiences with public health services, delivery, instruments and infrastructure.
-Ideas about improving governance will be elicited and engaged.
+Deliberative Engagement #2 is a structured participant deliberation to be conducted with Canadian experts in bioethics, public health, social sciences, and law, as well as grassroots experts and diverse community representatives.
+It will explore questions related to the values and objectives, data and evidence, and structure and authority required for effective public health governance.